vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     The **Device twin** blade provides an editor with the full JSON for the device twin.
 This enables you to view and/or edit the device twin state directly within the Azure portal.

-1. Locate the JSON for the `properties.desired` object.
+1. Locate the JSON for the **properties.desired** object.

     This contains the desired state for the device.
-Notice the `telemetryDelay` property already exists, and is set to `"2"`, as was configured when the device was provisioned based on the Individual Enrollment in DPS.
+Notice the **telemetryDelay** property already exists, and is set to **2**, as was configured when the device was provisioned based on the Individual Enrollment in DPS.

-1. To update the value assigned to the `telemetryDelay` desired property, change the value to `"5"`
+1. To update the value assigned to the **telemetryDelay** desired property, change the value to **"5"**

     The value includes the quotes ("").

 1. At the top of the **Device twin** blade, click **Save**

-    The `OnDesiredPropertyChanged` event will be triggered automatically within the code for the Simulated Device, and the device will update its configuration to reflect the changes to the device twin Desired state.
+    The **OnDesiredPropertyChanged** event will be triggered automatically within the code for the Simulated Device, and the device will update its configuration to reflect the changes to the device twin Desired state.

 1. Switch to the Visual Studio Code window that you are using to run the simulated device application.